 Most parents look at the Ofsted registration right away when they choose a nursery.

-You should check the nurseries Ofsted registration certificate along with a certificate of insurance.
-Also read their most recent Ofsted report beforehand and challenge the nursery with questions on any improvements made after their inspection.
-See for yourself if their explanations match with the practice you see.
+You should check the nursery’s Ofsted registration certificate along with a certificate of insurance.
+Also, read their most recent Ofsted report beforehand and challenge the nursery with questions on any improvements made after their inspection.
+See for yourself if their explanations match the practice you see.

 Visit the nursery and consider some of the following points below when choosing:-

 - Do you feel warm and welcome when entering?
 Have a look at the details whilst walking around.

 - Do the activities offered to the children look inviting?
 Do they offer the children awe and wonder and not a pile of plastic toys set out on the table?

 - If English is an additional language, how will they support this?